 As we noted earlier, the Bible legitimately encourages the reasonable support of those in fulltime ministry—for example, 1 Timothy 5:17f and 1 Corinthians 9:14.
 Also God’s Levites and priests of the Old Testament.
 Even Jesus’ original 12 apostles as they were accompanying Him were apparently living by the provision of those who supported Jesus’ ministry while He was on earth—for example, see Luke 8:1-3.

 So legitimate support of the proper needs of God’s ministers is entirely biblical, and I endorse that without reservation.
 The problem is those who go beyond that biblical position and profiteer off the Gospel, marketing and peddling the word of God for personal profit.
 By their “preaching for profit” (2 Cor.
 2:17, NLT), some ministers have accumulated enormous personal wealth.
-Their names and shocking net worth are plastered across the internet and have brought great shame upon the legitimate ministry of the Gospel of Jesus Christ.
+Their names and stunningly high net worth are plastered across the internet and have brought great shame upon the legitimate ministry of the Gospel of Jesus Christ.
 Have they forgotten the inspiring example of our Lord Jesus Himself, who for our sakes left the glories and splendor of heaven for a life devoid of natural riches while He was on earth? — “For you know the grace of our Lord Jesus Christ, that though he was rich, yet for your sake he became poor…” (2 Corinthians 8:9).

 In closing, may the Holy Spirit give you wisdom to align yourselves with godly spiritual leaders who love Jesus and His Word, honor the local church, and never show inclinations to preach, market, or peddle God’s Word for profit.
 And avoid those who do make merchandise of God’s people.
 Jesus twice cleansed the temple of the merchandisers in the first century.
 And He is fully able to deal appropriately with those in the 21st century who minister to God’s flock “for shameful gain” (1 Peter 5:2, Amplified).
 Meanwhile, focus your love, your energies, your commitment, and your financial support on the Bible-believing, Jesus-honoring local church where the Lord has planted you.
 "For where your treasure is, there will your heart be also" (Matthew 6:21).